 Furthermore, fruit and vegetable products that are produced using non-kosher equipment, such as anything that processes milk and meat, are not kosher.

-However, the complicated processing of these foods often renders them non-kosher due to cross-contamination of equipment also used to process meat and/or dairy products.
+However, the complicated processing of these foods often renders them non-kosher as a result of cross contamination of equipment also used to process meat and/or dairy products.

 Many vegetable and seed oils undergo several complicated steps before they’re considered edible.
-Each of these steps must be closely monitored in order to ensure adherence to kosher guidelines ().
+Each of these steps must be closely monitored to ensure adherence to kosher guidelines (

 Thus, to be completely certain the oils you’re using are kosher, it’s best to check the label for certification.